andrewlee1030/ClusterXRD/README.md

 ClusterXRD is a tool designed to cluster visually-similar XRD histograms and filter out amorphous ones.
 The goal is to help the user quickly identify crystalline (single or multi phase) histograms.

 This tool is designed for use with XRD histograms that have high amounts of noise, peak shifting, and artefacts.
-Minimal to no pre-processing is required to use this tool.
+Minimal to no pre-processing should be required to use this tool.
+Furthermore, the code here works off of common dependencies, so installation should be straightforward.
+Functions are parallelized where possible, meaning this tool can be feasibly applied on large amounts of histograms.

 ### How this tool works